NethServer/nethsecurity/packages/ns-api/README.md

 ### backup

-Runs a backup of the system, returning a the name of the result file to download, the backup will be encoded with the passphrase set with `set-passphrase` API.
+Runs a backup of the system, returning the name of the result file to download, the backup will be encoded with the passphrase set with `set-passphrase` API.

 ```bash
 api-cli ns.backup backup